RedHatInsights/chrome-service-backend/docs/dashboard-layouts.md

 The only mutable attributes of a layout is the react-grid-layout config.
 Rest of attributes are immutable.

-If a request with changed immutable attributes is send, these changes are discarded and only the grid config is updated.
+If a request with changed immutable attributes is sent, these changes are discarded and only the grid config is updated.

 ![Layout updates](./img/layout-updates.png)